opendocsg/opendoc-supreme-court-judgements/2019_SGHC_84/report.md

 (c)     fraud, collusion, partiality and the like.

 27     Thus, the grounds to challenge an expert’s determination are very narrow.
 This is the correct approach as the fundamental contract between the parties is that they had agreed to be bound by the opinion and views of their chosen expert.
 The courts will not allow a dissatisfied party a second bite at the cherry on the merits so as to preserve the sanctity of the joint agreement made by the parties.
 In doing so, the court is doing no more than to uphold the parties’ contractual bargain, since they have contracted for the expert’s determination to be final and binding on the merits.
-As stated by V K Rajah J (as he then was) in _Evergreat Construction Co Pte Ltd v Presscrete Engineering Pte Ltd_ at \[29\]:
+As stated by V K Rajah J (as he then was) in _Evergreat Construction Co Pte Ltd v Presscrete Engineering Pte Ltd_ [2006] 1 SLR(R) 634  at \[29\]:

 … It is quite inappropriate for a court to substitute its own view on the merits when the parties have already agreed to rely on the expertise of an expert for a final and irrevocable determination.

 28     In this case, the defendants did not allege that there was fraud, collusion, partiality and the like on the part of EY.
 Therefore, these grounds would not be relevant for the purpose of setting aside the EY Report.
 However, the defendants argued that there were manifest errors in the EY Report and that there was material departure from instructions by EY.
 Hence, my decision will deal only with the allegations raised by the defendants.

 29     For manifest errors, the dissatisfied party, in this case the defendants, had to show a “manifest error” in the expert’s determination, as opposed to a mere error.
-As stated by Lord Denning MR in _Campbell v Edwards_ at 407:
+As stated by Lord Denning MR in _Campbell v Edwards_ [1976] 1 WLR 403  at 407:

 … It is simply the law of contract.
 If two persons agree that the price of property should be fixed by a valuer on whom they agree, and he gives that valuation honestly and in good faith, they are bound by it. _Even if he has made a mistake they are still bound by it.
 The reason is because they have agreed to be bound by it_. … \[emphasis added\]